Information Design and Full Implementation in Nonatomic Games: Potential Games and Full Implementation

 \begin{proof} [Proof of \cref{thm:fullBI}] The result follows from the fact that the unique equilibrium outcome $\eq{\outcome}$ is an \acl{BWalpE} outcome for any $\alpha>0$.
 As in the proof of \cref{thm:partialBI}, if $\outcome$ has finite support with rational flows, then we can choose $\varepsilon = 0$, and the obedient outcome $\breve\outcome_{\infostr}$ is the unique \acl{BWE} outcome $\eq{\outcome}$. \end{proof}

-The next theorem shows that in games with weakly convex potential, we can fully implement the ex ante expected social cost of any \acl{BCWE}, where the social cost in state $\state$ given flows $\flowprof$ is:
+The next theorem shows that in games with a weakly concave potential we can fully implement the ex-ante expected total payoff of any \acl{BCWE}, where the total payoff in state $\stateth$ given flows $\flowprof$ is: